Electro707/Simple-LED-Matrix-Library/README.md

 ### Installing Library

-Install this library like you would with any Arduino library.
+Install this library by downloading only the Arduino Library folder and compressing it.
+The compressed Arduino Library folder then can be imported into the Arduino IDE.
-Like to the official guide can be found [here!](https://www.arduino.cc/en/Guide/Libraries) Follow the "Importing a .zip Library" of the guide for this library.
+Like to the official guide can be found [here!](https://www.arduino.cc/en/Guide/Libraries) Follow the "Importing a .zip Library" of the guide to import the Compressed file.

 ## To-Do
-Add documentation describing how the LED Matrix will be hooked up to the Arduino with drawings.
+- Add documentation describing how the LED Matrix will be hooked up to the Arduino with drawings.

-Create software to easily create a custom "character"
+- Create examples demonstrating how to use the Python Generators and the library

-Create more examples
+- Create more examples

 ## Authors

 * **Jamal Bouajjaj**

 ## License